RJiazhen/vscode-powerful-npm-run/README.md

 - `npm run (New Terminal)`: Displays all available `npm run` scripts and executes them in the new terminal.

 - `npm install`: Displays all available `npm install`, `npm ci`, `pnpm install`, `yarn install` commands and executes them in the last used terminal.

+## Configuration

+- `Default Node Version`: Set the default node version.
+  When there is no `.nvmrc` file, the default node version will be used.

+- `Single Line Command`: Single line command mode.
+  Merge the operations of switching directories, switching node versions, and executing npm scripts into a single line command.
+Recommended for Windows users to use a non-cmd terminal as the default terminal and set this option to `always use ;`.

 ## Roadmap